RFHold/example-angular-app/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng e2e` to execute the end-to-end tests via cypress.

 ## Considerations

+## TODO

+- This project needs a centralized way to log events, state changes, navigation, and errors.
+[LogRocket](https://logrocket.com/) is an option with [ngrx-middleware](https://docs.logrocket.com/docs/ngrx-middleware) for easy setup
+- This project needs an example websocket connection
+- This project needs is using a service worker. we should add notifications and actions for PWA events
+- This project needs a centralized permission system, This system should be used to guard actions against protected resources, routes, and components